 - 3D data format must be openable with freeware such as MeshLab, ImageJ, MorphoDig or other free software.

 - Each .zip file should contain at least one surface file.
+ALL surfaces should be expressed in millimeters (mm).
 Please use .PLY or .VTK formats for 3D surfaces enclosed in the .zip file (please convert .STL files as .PLY files using a freeware such as MeshLab).
 Point clouds are not considered as surfaces.

 - Each .zip file should not contain any subfolder.